 Reserve a Ride: Taxidatum

-Take your first full day in Ollantaytambo to explore the town, get settled, and rest.
+Take your first full day in Ollantaytambo to explore the town, get settled, and explore.
 We arrived after four hot, busy days in the Peruvian Jungle, so we were dirty, tired, and carrying a lot of dirty laundry.

 This is a great day to wander the back streets of the town where there are no cars, admire the huge Inca stones on the lower half of the walls, and follow the streams of water rushing through town.